 This type of sentence arrangement is often referred to as a “split sentence.”3

-No. A suspended sentence is a punishment ordered by the court that gets suspended so that you can serve probation.
+A suspended sentence is a punishment ordered by the court that gets waived so long as you fulfill all the terms of your probation.

 You must comply with certain terms and conditions while on probation.
 Depending on the type of probation, you must meet periodically with the judge or a probation officer to report on compliance.5